bellhyve/zelta/README.md

 By "safe", we mean:
 - Zelta has an option to snapshot, or snapshot conditionally, before replications.
 - Zelta replicates read-only by default and resets ("inherits") mountpoints below the parent dataset to avoid dangerous overlapping mounts.
-- Zelta does not have a force overwrite option, but plans to provide assistance with `zfs rollback` and related operations.
+- Zelta does not have a force overwrite option, but provides assistance with `zfs rollback` and related operations.

 Zelta is designed with Unix philosophy in mind.
 It is modular, extensible, and almost anything (including our safe defaults) can be changed with a tiny bit of elbow grease.

-# Alpha Software Notice, and a Commitment to Safety and Community Collaboration
+# Early-Release Software Notice, and a Commitment to Safety and Community Collaboration

 Zelta, although a recent addition to GitHub, has been rigorously used in production for over five years.
 It has successfully managed the replication of millions of datasets, with a primary emphasis on safety.
 We're currently refining features, finalizing command names, and enhancing documentation.

 We invite individuals of all technical backgrounds who want to protect both personal and organizational mission-critical data to collaborate with us.
 Your input is crucial in making Zelta, and ZFS at large, more accessible and user-friendly.
 By engaging with us, you'll not only contribute to the development of Zelta but also gain the opportunity to receive direct support and insights from our team at (Bell Tower)[https://belltower.it/].

-# Release

-Zelta's commands and switches should be considered somewhat in flux until its official release on February 19, 2024.
-For example, the default behavior for `zelta policy` just changed to mimic `zelta backup` by adding a snapshot command and including intermediate snapshots.

-Zelta is free to use and will be released on February 19, 2024 under the Simplified BSD License or similar.

 ## Goals and Methodology

 ZFS's versatility is unparalleled in the open source world, but users of all experience levels wrestle with its complex command structures with non-intuitive and often destructive defaults.
 Zelta addresses this by providing streamlined commands and safer defaults for common backup and migration tasks.

 The act of simply backing up a boot drive with the basic ZFS commands (`zfs send -R zroot@latest | zfs receive backup/zroot`) is difficult to construct and will likely result in errors and overlapping mounts.
 Zelta simplifies this process to:
 - `zelta backup zroot backup/zroot`: Backs up the latest `zroot` snapshots to `backup/zroot`